TiagoBellas/TiagoBellas_Intro/README.md

 ## About me

-I am a senior data analyst and data scientist passionate about uncovering valuable insights from complex datasets.
+I am a Senior Data Analyst & Data Scientist passionate about uncovering valuable insights from complex datasets.
 My professional journey has been marked by years of solid experience working on a diverse range of projects, including marketing, operations, sales, quality assurance, data & reporting, portfolio management, and many other areas.
 These projects have involved direct and indirect contributions to various aspects of data-driven decision-making.

 ## Projects

 ### [Data Science Project | Project_Stock_Sentiment_Classification](https://github.com/TiagoBellas/Data_Science_Project_Stock_Sentiment_Classification)
+The goal of this project is to develop an NLP model capable of predicting market sentiment based on tweets.
+In summary, using NLP techniques, the model must be able to classify tweets received as input and predict, for each tweet, whether it describes a Bearish (0), Bullish (1), or Neutral (2) attitude.

 ### [Data Science Project | Automobile Insurance Portfolio](https://github.com/TiagoBellas/Insurance-Price-Predict)